How to Install Ross-Tech VAG-COM / VCDS Cable & Software on Windows

 Posted by Alex E. on 03 November 2014 01:37 AM

 This article will guide you how to install VAG-COM 12.12 USB cable on Windows and VCDS software.
-(This article also applies to newer versions like VCDS 17)
+(This article also applies to later versions of VCDS software)

 There's several versions of VAG-COM 12.12 sold online.
 Unfortunately 99% of them are using low-grade hardware chip with additional of cracked VCDS software (sometimes needed an awkward computer date adjustment).
 If you own this kind of version, know half of it's functions don't work.
 For that reason we recommend you get the high-quality VAG-COM 2018 cable with original, unlocked and full version of VCDS software from Ross-Tech™ — by clicking here.

 DO NOT plug VAG-COM cable into computer yet.

 When software has installed, restart computer.
 Then go to Step 2 below...

 If Windows says that drivers are successfully installed, then continue to Step 3 below.